The-Alphabet-Cartel/ash-thrash/docs/team/team_guide_v3_0.md

 ## 👥 Welcome to Ash-Thrash v3.0

 This guide helps Alphabet Cartel team members get up and running with Ash-Thrash v3.0 quickly and effectively.
-Whether you're a developer, administrator, or community moderator, this guide has you covered.
+Whether you're a developer, administrator, or community moderator, this guide covers the persistent container workflow that keeps services running continuously.

 ---